Yahoo DFS Basketball: Tuesday Picks

 This article is part of our Yahoo DFS Basketball series.

-One of the matchups has significant playoff implications, though, with the 76ers hosting the Bucks.
-They enter with identical 46-28 records, and either could finish anywhere from first to fourth in the Eastern Conference.
-The Nets, who are likely destined for the play-in tournament, will try to move up from the ninth spot in what should be an easy matchup for them against the rebuilding Pistons.
+After a night with no games Monday, the NBA roars back with 12 games on the schedule Tuesday.
+One of the more exciting games figures to be the matchup between the Bucks and Bulls, who are both battling for playoff positioning in the Eastern Conference.

-The Bulls, who are trying to avoid falling to the play-in tournament, will also be in action when they take on the Wizards in Washington.
+The Lakers are trying to keep their faint playoff hopes alive, but they'll be facing a tall order when they travel to Phoenix to play the Suns.
+The Spurs, who are battling with the Lakers for one of the final play-in spots in the West, won't have the easiest of opponents, either, when they take on the Nuggets.

-Let's discuss some players to target for your Yahoo lineups, as well as a few to possibly avoid.
+There are plenty of DFS options to wade through, so let's highlight some players to consider for your entries, as well as a few to possibly avoid.

 GUARDS